NFPA 110 – An Accessible Guide for Emergency & Standby Generator Operators

 The full 2019 edition of the NFPA 110 includes eight distinct chapters and three annexes, so it’s a lot for anyone to read in one sitting.
 Understanding the basics will help you pick a generator installer who knows the requirements inside and out so you don’t have to memorize them.

-Different businesses have very different needs when it comes to power during an outage.
+Different businesses have very different power needs when it comes to a power outage.
 A full-sized hospital may need a tremendous amount of immediate electricity to ensure the uninterrupted operation of ventilation and monitoring equipment, while a small grocery store may just need a small block of coolers to keep running.
-Also, melted popsicles or delayed packages simply aren’t as important as patients suffering due to a lack of oxygen or heat, so naturally there are varying levels of importance for backup power.
+Also, melted popsicles or delayed packages simply aren’t as important as hospital patients suffering due to a lack of oxygen or heat.
+Naturally, there are varying levels of importance for backup power.
 These are the reasons why the NFPA 110 standard recognizes different levels, classes, and types of standby generators.

 The level of a backup power system is determined based on how essential it is to the facility.
 Level 1 generators are relied on for human life and safety during a power interruption.
 If the facility losing power won’t put anyone’s life or safety at risk but could still damage products and equipment, the NFPA considers the system to fall into Level 2.